Writer of Fiction

 The Opium Addict.
-A novel of treachery, deceit, and murder.
-In 1873, Nelson Van Dorn, a former New York City police detective, sails for Yokohama, Japan, expecting to go into the silk exporting business with his prodigal son younger brother, whom he plans to meet there.
+A novel of murder and love in Meiji era Japan.
+In 1871, Nelson Van Dorn, a former New York City police detective, sails for Yokohama, Japan, expecting to go into the silk exporting business with his prodigal son younger brother, whom he plans to meet there.
 Yokohama, one of only six Japanese cities open to Westerners at that time, is bustling with activity, as the country rapidly modernizes after more than two hundred and fifty years of self-imposed isolation.
 What Nelson learns upon his arrival, however, is that his brother is dead, that he was an opium addict, a womanizer, and that he has left Nelson in debt.
 To pay off this debt, Nelson reluctantly takes on an investigation to find the grandson, a merchant marine, of an elderly and mysterious Jewish man, Ari Markel, an ivory importer.
 As Nelson follows leads to track down Mr. Markel's grandson, he learns the secrets of other expatriates, that Mr. Markel has deceived him, the intricacies of Japanese society, and the truth about his brother's death.

 The Opium Addict

 (In Progress.
 Excerpt Chapter One